inkle/Unity-Save-Play-Mode-Changes/README.md

 - Undoing restored changes can break object references
 - Small wait time when exiting play mode if something requires restoring
 - Only scenes that are open in edit mode can be restored, and changing scenes in game will prevent the unloaded scenes being saved

+## License

+SavePlayModeChanges is released under the MIT license.
+Although we don't require attribution, we'd love to hear feedback, and Twitter follows ([@inklestudios](https://twitter.com/inklestudios)) are always appreciated!